 The team is not deleted yet, a second owner of the team log in to NAIS teams and confirm the deletion of the team using a special link that is shown after the deletion request is made.

 Once the second owner has confirmed the deletion all resources associated with the team, as outlined in the Creating a new team section, will be permanently deleted.

 Access to API keys¶

 In order to access team API keys, go to console, then go to settings under the specific team.

 Rotate API key¶

-Go to deploy.nais.io and click on the "Rotate key" button, a pop-up will ask you to confirm the rotation.
+If you need to rotate the api keys then you can go to console and click on the "Rotate key" button, a pop-up will ask you to confirm the rotation.

 Team namespaces are supported in both on-prem and in GCP.
 Refer to the team namespaces documentation for details.